nhatminhtrange/Final-Project-ML-in-geosciences/README.md

 ### **Measured data recorded at the first source**
 <img src="figure/DD.png" alt="Measured data" width="500"/>

 This plot shows the synthetic data (as if measured in the field) recorded at the first source location.
 It is used as ground truth during model training and evaluation.
 There is a reflected wave propagating backward when the wave reaches the void.
+Now we have 220x24x13 data points for NN training.

 ### **Predicted data with new array of receivers at the first source**
 <img src="figure/Wavefield1.png" alt="Wavefield at Beginning" width="500"/>

-Prediction results at the first source show strong agreement with the measured data, indicating the model can accurately learn the underlying wavefield structure.
+After traning ANN, prediction results at the first source show strong agreement with the measured data, indicating the model can accurately learn the underlying wavefield structure.

 ### **Predicted data with new array of receivers at the middle source**
 <img src="figure/Wavefield2.png" alt="Wavefield at Middle" width="500"/>